Riya-Anadkat/eCommerce-webshop/README.md

 # eCommerce Webshop

-This project uses the Commerce.js and Stripe API's.
+This project uses the Commerce.js and Stripe API's to create a webshop that allows customers to purchase my sister's digital drawings.

 ## Demo